 Laura Nyro was born on October 18, 1947 in the Bronx, New York.
 Nyro began singing as a teenager, in New York subways and streets.
 She would eventually receive a record contract that led to a performance at the Monterey Pop Festival in 1967.
 After a brief retirement, she returned to recording before her early death from ovarian cancer in 1997.

 Laura Nyro was born as Laura Nigro on October 18, 1947 in the Bronx, New York.
 Nyro was the daughter of Gilda Mirsky Nigro, a bookkeeper with the American Psychoanalytic Association, and Louis Nigro, a piano tuner and jazz trumpeter.
 Nyro showed an early interest in music and started composing songs at the age of 8.
-She attended the High School of Music and Art in New York at the same time as fellow singer-songwriter Janis Ian.
+She attended the High School of Music and Art in New York, which also counted among its alum fellow singer-songwriter Janis Ian.

 As a teenager, Nyro often sang doo-wop in New York subway stations.
 As she later wrote, "I would go out singing, as a teenager, to a party or out on the street, because there were harmony groups there, and that was one of the joys of my youth.
 I mean you could just go out and sing.
 If I look back now, all these years later, I must have had a spiritual, holistic feeling from all of that."